avzero07/light-field-refocus/README.md

 ## Minimum Requirements

 All code was developed using the MATLAB version r2019b.
 All code in this package will run on any system capable of running MATLAB r2019b.
-Minimum requirements for running MATLAB r2019b are indicated on Mathworks' webpage linked below.
+System requirements for running MATLAB r2019b are indicated on Mathworks' webpage linked below.

 https://www.mathworks.com/support/requirements/previous-releases.html